rakudo/rakudo/docs/module_management.md

-# Moving towards a better pre-comp and module management design
+# Moving towards a better precomp and module management design

 ## Overview

 This document contains my (jnthn) input to where implementation work for Raku module/precomp stuff should head.
-While much has been converged on by existing work, some problems have also been consistently avoided or punted on; robust pre-compilation management is one such issue.
+While much has been converged on by existing work, some problems have also been consistently avoided or punted on; robust precompilation management is one such issue.
 Everything here is subject to course corrections as implementation takes place, but it should hopefully set out a good direction to move in.
 Also, don't expect this to be a complete design.
 It's as much as I had time to figure out before I vanish